SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 # Introduction

+> This thesis was written with a OSU physics major starting their capstone courses in mind.
+While not uniformly true for all physics students, base concepts of astrophysics and relativity, as would be covered in PH 455: Astrophysics and PH 335: Theoretical Mechanics, are treated as prior knowledge.
+Advanced concepts from general relativity or programming & optimization (beyond PH 36X: Computational Lab) will be explained or given an explicit appendix reference. $$\ $$

 Galilean relativity is the model we use to describe relative velocities in everyday life and is fairly robust, requiring extremes to find the breaking points.
 Einstein’s famous thought experiment about light moving on a train is the perfect analog for describing problem involving Global Positioning System (GPS) Satellites and thier transmissions to Earth.
 Using Galilean relativity, we can illustrate the physical situation like in Figure 1, however, anything beyond simple kinematics fails.

 \begin{figure}